Lake Stevens, Washington: Historical preservation

 The local historical society operated a museum adjacent to the city library that opened in 1989 and included exhibits with fixtures from historic buildings and a collection of documents and photographs.
 The museum grounds also included the Grimm House, a historic house that is listed on the National Register of Historic Places.
 The house was constructed in 1903 for a mill worker and moved to the museum grounds in 1996, later undergoing extensive renovations before opening for public tours in 2004.
 The museum was closed and demolished in June 2017 as part of the North Cove Park redevelopment, which also included moving the Grimm House to a new location in 2021.
+A three-story retail building adjacent to the Grimm House is planned to open in 2026 and include a permanent home for the museum.